1099 Quarterly Estimated Tax Planner

 Frequently asked questions

-The four 2025 quarterly due dates are April 15, June 16, September 15, and January 15, 2026.
+The statutory instalment dates are April 15, June 15 and September 15 of the tax year and January 15 of the next, shifting to the following business day whenever one falls on a weekend or a holiday.
+For 2026 none of them do, so the dates are April 15, June 15, September 15, 2026 and January 15, 2027.
 Missing a payment does not trigger an immediate penalty — the IRS calculates a penalty at filing based on underpayment in each period.
 Paying on time, even in unequal amounts, avoids interest.

 What is the safe harbor rule for estimated taxes?